IFS Therapy for Therapists and Helping Professionals

 This is one of the questions helping professionals most often bring to a first consultation — and the honest answer is that knowing the model intellectually does not protect you from the experience of your own parts.
 If anything, it can add a layer of complexity, because the part that monitors and analyzes is very well-resourced in people who have been trained to do exactly that.

 What tends to happen in practice is that the analytical part gradually learns it can rest.
-Not because it is pushed aside — IFS does not work by suppressing any part — but because it begins to trust that the therapist and the process are steady enough that it does not need to stay on watch the whole time.
-When that happens, the parts that have been waiting underneath the professional competence often have something important to say.
+Not because it is pushed aside — IFS does not work by suppressing any part — but because it begins to trust that the Self Energy leading the way is steady enough that the analytical part does not need to stay on watch the whole time.
+When that happens, the parts that have been waiting underneath the Self often have something important to say.
 That is where the most meaningful work tends to live, and it is genuinely different from anything that can be reached by understanding the model from the outside.

 Sessions at MCAFT are 50 minutes, available weekly, and offered both in person across our California locations and via telehealth throughout the state.
 Therapists at MCAFT who work with helping professionals bring a particular understanding of the systems and pressures involved — and a genuine respect for the courage it takes to be on the other side of the room.

-What Does Recovery and Restoration Look Like for Helping Professionals?
+What Does Healing and Restoration Look Like for Helping Professionals?

 Sustainability in the helping professions is not simply about self-care practices or time off, though both matter.
-It is about the internal shift that happens when the parts that have been carrying the weight of the work begin to feel genuinely supported rather than simply managed.
+It is also about the internal shift that happens when the parts that have been carrying the weight of the work begin to feel genuinely supported rather than simply managed.
 When the part that over-functions begins to trust that things will not fall apart if it relaxes.
 When the part that absorbs what clients bring has somewhere for it to go.
 When the part that quietly wonders whether you are enough begins to hear a different answer.
+When the parts that have been working so hard begin to trust the deep, wise, loving Self Energy flowing through you, and sense the benefits of giving more space for that compassionate presence to lead the way with your clients / patients.
+This internal shift is profound.

 That shift does not happen all at once, and it does not happen through willpower.
 It happens through the same process IFS offers anyone — by building a relationship with the parts that are working hardest, understanding what they are protecting, and gradually offering them something they may never have had enough of: genuine care, without an agenda.
 The result, over time, is often a renewed sense of why you came to this work in the first place, and a greater capacity to remain present and grounded in it for the long term.